danielehc/katacoda-scenarios/vault-consul-gossip/step3.md

-This labs comes with a prepared Consul server configuration.
+This labs comes with a pre-configured Consul server.

 Open `server.hcl`{{open}} in the editor to review the values required for a minimal server configuration with gossip encryption enabled.

 Notice that the configuration includes a line that requires manual editing.